biosustain/autoprot/README.rst

 |

 The *autoprot* pipeline allows for absolute quantification of proteins from raw mass spectrometry (MS) files in an automated manner.
-The pipeline covers data analysis from both DIA and DDA methods, where a fully open-source option is avalaible for DIA methods.
+The pipeline covers data analysis from both DIA and DDA methods, where a fully open-source option is available for DIA methods.
 Raw data from labelled, label-free and standard-free approaches can be analysed with the pipeline.
 The normalisation of peptide intensities into protein intensities is performed with seven different algorithms to identify the optimal algorithm for the current experiment.
-The incorporated algorithms are Top3 (`Silva et al., 2006 <https://www.sciencedirect.com/science/article/pii/S1535947620315127>`_), Topall (`Silva et al., 2006 <https://www.sciencedirect.com/science/article/pii/S1535947620315127>`_),
-iBAQ (`Schwanhausser et al., 2011 <https://www.nature.com/articles/nature10098>`_),
+The incorporated algorithms are Top3 (`Silva et al., 2006 <https://www.sciencedirect.com/science/article/pii/S1535947620315127>`_), Top all (`Silva et al., 2006 <https://www.sciencedirect.com/science/article/pii/S1535947620315127>`_), iBAQ (`Schwanhausser et al., 2011 <https://www.nature.com/articles/nature10098>`_),
 APEX (`Lu et al., 2007 <https://www.nature.com/articles/nbt1270>`_),
 NSAF (`Zybailov et al., 2006 <https://pubs.acs.org/doi/full/10.1021/pr060161n>`_),